pulp-platform/pulp-sdk/README.md

 ### Package server configuration

 To download the dependencies, the access to the package server (Artifactory) must be configured.
-This is reserved for internal usage, more information can be retrieved on this project: https://iis-git.ee.ethz.ch/pulp-sw/pulp-sdk-internal.
+This is reserved for internal usage, more information can be retrieved on this [project]( https://iis-git.ee.ethz.ch/pulp-sw/pulp-sdk-internal).
 Be careful to configure the artifactory credentials using the .wgetrc file as the packages will be downloaded through wget.

 The build process will try to download packages suitable for the detected Linux distribution.
 In case this is not suitable, you can force the distribution to be used by defining this environment variable:

     $ export PULP_ARTIFACTORY_DISTRIB=<distrib>

-This can currently be Centos_7 or Ubuntu_16.
-If your distribution is not supported, you can try to download he packages for a distribution which is close ot yours.
+This can currently be `Centos_7` or `Ubuntu_16`.
+If your distribution is not supported, you can try to download he packages for a distribution which is close to yours.

-You can also specify the distribution on the command-line hwn invoking make:
+You can also specify the distribution on the command-line while invoking make:

     $ make list distrib=Ubuntu_16